mliebelt/pgn-viewer/plan.md

 ## Planed features (working)

+* Allows to show one chess game complete (/)
-* Allows to show one or more chess games complete (/)
+* Allows to show more chess games complete
 * Allow to play through the games forward and backward, including variations. (/)
 * Allows to play from a legal position legal moves, and adds these moves to the notation (/)
 * Allows to play through (/)